🥑 3 simple steps to lose weight as fast as possible. Read now

 Effectiveness

-A 2003 meta-analysis of studies found that people taking orlistat for 12 months in combination with lifestyle changes saw a 2.9% greater weight reduction than the placebo group.
+A 2003 meta-analysis found that people using orlistat in conjunction with lifestyle changes experienced a 2.9% greater weight reduction compared to those using a placebo.

 Other benefits

-Orlistat has been shown to reduce blood pressure slightly and may reduce the risk of developing type 2 diabetes when used alongside lifestyle changes.
+Orlistat has been shown to have a mild effect on reducing blood pressure and may lower the risk of type 2 diabetes when used in combination with lifestyle changes.

 Side effects

-Following a low-fat diet while taking orlistat is often recommended to minimize side effects.
-Interestingly, a low-carb diet (without medication) has been considered as effective as orlistat and a low-fat diet combined.
+It is often recommended to follow a low-fat diet while taking orlistat to minimize side effects.
+Interestingly, a low-carb diet has been shown to be as effective for weight loss as combining orlistat with a low-fat diet, without the unpleasant side effects.

 6. Raspberry ketones

-A synthetic version of raspberry ketones is sold as a weight loss supplement.
+A lab-made version of raspberry ketones is available as a weight loss aid.

 How it works